Ronald Lewis (actor): Death

+On 11 January 1982, Lewis took his own life by taking a barbiturate overdose at a boarding house in Pimlico.
+According to his brother, Lewis had been unable to find work for the past 18 months.
+He did not leave a note, but there were three empty bottles of aspirin and three empty bottles of whiskey so the coroner ruled suicide.

-When Lewis committed suicide by taking a barbiturate overdose at a boarding house in Pimlico, Kenneth Williams recorded in his diary entry for 12 January 1982: "The paper says Ronald Lewis has taken an overdose!
+Kenneth Williams recorded in his diary entry for 12 January 1982: "The paper says Ronald Lewis has taken an overdose!
 He was declared bankrupt last year!
 Obviously nobody offered him work & he was driven to despair.
 I remember Ronnie... and that drinking session at the White Horse all those years ago... he was a kind boy & people used him.
 He was 53."